 3. Reduce churn

-A business that consistently meets or exceeds customer expectations knows how to foster trust with customers and deliver satisfaction, making it much less likely that customers will turn to your competitors.
+A business that consistently meets or exceeds customer expectations knows how to foster customer trust, making it much less likely that customers will turn to your competitors.

 At the heart of reducing churn lies empathy.